pedr0cazz/wsl-scripts/README.md

 ![Stars](https://img.shields.io/github/stars/pedr0cazz/wsl-scripts?style=social)
 ![Forks](https://img.shields.io/github/forks/pedr0cazz/wsl-scripts?style=social)

-Transform your fresh WSL 2 Ubuntu into a **powerful web‑development environment** in minutes!
+Transform a clean WSL 2 Ubuntu install into a **full-featured, secure web‑development environment** in just minutes.
+Whether you’re building PHP, Node, or static sites, these scripts handle installation, configuration, and SSL for you—so you can focus on coding.

 ---